claritymoney/ios-take-home-tech-challenge/README.md

-# iOS Tech Challenge - Take Home Challenge
+# Junior iOS Tech Challenge - Take Home Challenge

 Thank you for your interest in taking the iOS Tech Challenge.